Bajaj Auto, Triumph launch two co-developed motorcycles in India | Technology

 Bajaj Auto, Triumph launch two co-developed motorcycles in India

-Bajaj Auto and British motorcycle brand Triumph on Wednesday launched co-developed Triumph Speed 400 and Scrambler 400 X motorcycles in India.
+Bajaj Auto in collaboration with British motorcycle brand Triumph on Wednesday launched their co-developed Triumph Speed 400 and Scrambler 400 X motorcycles in the domestic market.

 Triumph Speed 400 has been priced at Rs 2.33 lakh with the inaugural price of the bike for the first 10,000 customers pegged at Rs 2.23 lakh, the two partners announced at the launch event on Wednesday.